kubernetes-sigs/gateway-api/site/content/en/contributing/devguide.md

 ## API Documentation

-When writing API documentation (the `godoc` for API fields and structures) it should be done in a meaningful and concise way, where information is provided for the different Gateway API personas (Ian, Chihiro and Ana) without leaking implementation details.
+When writing API documentation (the `godoc` for API fields and structures) it should be done in a meaningful and concise way, where information is provided for the different [Gateway API personas](../docs/concepts/roles-and-personas.md#key-roles-and-personas)  without leaking implementation details.

 The implementation details are still important for Gateway API implementation developers, and should still be provided, but we need to ensure they are not exposed in the generated CRDs.
 That can end up leaking to users in multiple ways, such as on the Gateway API documentation website, or via `kubectl explain`.

-Additionally, it is worth noticing that API documentation reflects on the CRD generation size, which impacts directly on resource consumption like a maximum Kubernetes resource size (which is limited by etcd maximum value size) and avoiding problems with `last-applied-configuration` annotation, when doing a client-side apply.
+Additionally, it is worth noting that API documentation affects the size of generated CRD manifests, which directly impacts the Kubernetes resource size, which is in turn limited by etcd maximum value size.
+The situation is exacerbated by the `last-applied-configuration` annotation from client-side apply, which roughly doubles the size of the Kubernetes resource.

-There are two kind of API documentations:
+There are two kind of API documentation:

-* User facing - MUST define how a user should be consuming an API and its field, on a concise way.
+* User facing - MUST define how a user should be consuming an API and its fields, in a concise way.
 * Developer facing - MUST define how a controller should implement an API and its fields.

 ### User facing Documentation